 Most authors, especially new authors, have a small online footprint.
 So paying to have your book publicity spread much further makes good sense.

 There are many free and paid book promotion sites, and it is worth registering with some of them.
-But you don’t have to pay hundreds or even thousands of dollars for effective book promotion.
+But you don’t have to spend hundreds or even thousands of dollars for effective book promotion.

-Just Publishing’s sister site, Whizbuzz Books offers very affordable book promotion for one year for exposure to over half a million Twitter users, as well as on Facebook, Pinterest, Flipboard and LinkedIn on its website.
+Just Publishing’s sister site, Whizbuzz Books, offers very affordable book promotion for one year for exposure to over half a million Twitter users, as well as on Facebook, Pinterest, Flipboard, and LinkedIn on its website.